GoogleCloudPlatform/application-integration-samples/src/adk-order-processing/docs/cloudshell-tutorial.md

-# Incident Management Agent using Integration Connector
+# Order Processing Agent with human in the loop workflow using Application Integration

 ## Overview